lukasoppermann/veare-pre-next/storage/app/articles/151209-lumen-dingo-api-part-3.md

 $this->assertValidArray($expected, $this->getResponseArray($response)['data'][0]);
 ```

 Awesome, right?
-There is only one problem with it, it does not work.
+There is only one problem with this: it does not work.
 Neither Laravel nor PHPUnit comes with an `assertValidArray` function.
-Luckily this problem can be easily solve, by extending the Laravel `TestCase`.
+Luckily this problem can be easily solved by extending the Laravel `TestCase`.

 ### Writing the TestTrait class
-We will collect our additions to the test case in a trait, which we can import into our `TestCase` class.
-So create and open `tests/TestTrait.php`.
-We need to `use` the *illuminate validator*, as it will provide the functionality of checking value types.
+We will collect our additions to the `TestCase` in a trait, which we can import into our `TestCase` class.
+The benefit of this is, that we have no trouble when updating Laravel or using a fresh installation.
+Just copy over the trait and add the `use` statement to the `TestCase` class.

+Create and open `tests/TestTrait.php`, in here we need to `use` the *illuminate validator*, as it will provide the functionality of checking value types.
+We will use a `private $errors` array to store our errors.
+This is necessary so we can return multiple errors at once.
+The `assertValidArray` method takes our *validation rules* as well as our data and runs it through our soon to be coded `validateArray` method.
+Afterwards it lets the assertion fail, if we have one or more errors.

 ```php
 <?php